 Everyone benefits from retro-commissioning.
-For owners, retro-commissioning reduces building operating costs that can lead to an increase in net operating income.
+For owners, retro-commissioning will lower the building operating costs that can increase net operating income.
 Building managers notice fewer occupant complaints and increased ability to manage systems.
 Building staff receive training and improved documentation, and building occupants are more comfortable.

-Cost Savings: Retro-commissioning can produce significant cost savings in existing buildings.
+Cost Savings: Retro-commissioning can improve significant cost savings in existing buildings.
 Savings vary depending on the building type, its location, and the scope of the retro-commissioning process.
-A comprehensive study1 found average cost savings in the following ranges:
+A comprehensive study shows average cost savings in the following ranges:

 |Description||Range of Values|

 |Value of Energy Savings||$0.11 – $0.72/sqft|